Regulation of social housing providers

 This content applies to England

-The regulator of social housing regulates registered social housing providers including local authorities and housing associations.
-It is a stand-alone non departmental public body of government.[1]
+The Regulator of Social Housing regulates registered social housing providers including local authorities and housing associations.
+It is a stand alone non departmental public body of government.[1]

 The Regulator of Social Housing sets consumer and economic standards for social housing providers and can take action if these are breached.
-Individual complaints about social housing providers should be made to the Housing Ombudsman Service.

-The regulator for social housing in England must maintain a register of social housing providers and make it available for public inspection.[2]
+The Regulator for Social Housing in England must maintain a register of social housing providers and make it available for public inspection.[2]
 Members of the public can view or request extracts of the register by contacting the regulator's registry unit.

 All social housing providers in England are required to be on the register.
 This includes local authorities, housing associations, housing co-operatives, profit-making organisations and any other form of housing provider.[3]